pizzagalli-du/CANCOL/README.md

 # CANCOL
-A tool to facilitate colocalization and tracking of cells in 2-photon intravital microscopy.
+a Computer-Assisted Annotation Tool to Facilitate Colocalization and Tracking of Immune Cells in Intravital Microscopy

-Especially when there is channel crosstalking, high background, or cells become dim.
+...Especially when there is channel crosstalking, high background, poor fluoophore-cell specificity, or cells become dim.

-Can be applied also to improve the visibiity of other structures (i.e. vessels) and their 3d reconstruction.
+And can also be applied to improve the visibiity of other structures (i.e. vessels) and facilitate their 3d reconstruction.

+In press at The Journal of Immunology (Expected release March 2022)

 ## INSTALLATION
 If you have Matlab installed